kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 allowing integration bugs to slip through.

-In Cluster API most of the unit tests are developed using [go test], [gomega] and the [fakeclient]; however using [fakeclient] is not suitable for all the use cases due to some limitation derived by how it is implemented, so in some cases contributors will be required to use [envtest].
+In Cluster API most of the unit tests are developed using [go test], [gomega] and the [fakeclient]; however using [fakeclient] is not suitable for all the use cases due to some limitations in how it is implemented.
+In some cases contributors will be required to use [envtest].
 See the [quick reference](#quick-reference) below for more details.

 ### Mocking external APIs
-In some cases when writing tests it is required to mock external API, e.g. etcd client API or the AWS sdk API.
+In some cases when writing tests it is required to mock external API, e.g. etcd client API or the AWS SDK API.

 This problem is usually well scoped in core Cluster API, and in most cases it is already solved by using fake implementations of the target API to be injected during tests.